maggiezhou06/camera/README.md

 * Camera App that allows you to upload images taken from the browser onto an AWS cloud server using Javascript and Html.
 * There are 3 main pages: login, camera, and gallery.
 * Users must make an account in order to login to this app and upload their snapshots.
-* Users will be stored in a listOfUsers table in a MySql camera database.
+* Users will be stored in a listOfUsers table in a MySQL camera database.
 * Camera is built using WebRTC.
 * The gallery page displays all of the images under the user's account.
 Here the user can select images to be deleted.
 * The snapshots taken with this camera will be used to collect data for AI facial recognition training.